mattheusva/mattheusva/README.md

 ### Hey, I'm Matheus and welcome to my github!

-I'm a former Journalism student, learning to code.
+I'm a Copywriter with experience in press release, learning about software development mainly focus on the backend.

-I'm interested in programming with JavaScript and Python, as well as Web Development, Data Engineering, Cloud Computing, and Information Security.
+I'm interested in Web Development, Data Engineering, Cloud Computing, and Cybersecurity.

 Currently studying with courses from [Alura](https://www.alura.com.br) and [Udemy](http://www.udemy.com).